The Society comprises a number of Member Networks which exist to help our members further their professional and scientific interests.

 To access our BPS Member Online Resources please click here.

-If you are not a Society member, but would like to join one or more Member Networks, you can choose to become a subscriber instead.
+If you are not a BPS member, but would like to join one or more of our Member Networks, please visit bps.org.uk/join-us for information about how to join the Society and access a great range of benefits.

 For more information on our Branches, Divisions, Sections, and Groups, please consult the relevant tab below.